 After racing please wind it down and keep rowing until you are given further instructions.

-After the first race winning crews will row up to the plough (do not cross over) where they will spin, the losing crew will spin half way around Ditton corner.
+After the first race winning crews will row up to the plough (do not cross over) where they will spin.
+The losing crew will pull in straight away without spinning, between Ditton Corner and the downstream spinning zone post.
 Follow instructions from the bank to find your next station.
 If you win both races you will spin just past the railway bridge and should get ready to race again shortly, otherwise you should row back to the boathouses.

 Crews racing irresponsibly will be asked to stop and forfeit the race, though I hope it won’t come to this.
 You should also have a quick look through the online instructions to give a bit more information on the format of the day.